theaquamarine/windows-powershell-docs/docset/windows/netsecurity/set-netfirewallsetting.md

 - NotConfigured: Valid only when configuring a GPO.
 Removes the setting from the GPO, which results in the policy not changing the value on the computer when the policy is applied.

-The default value when managing a computer running Windows Server® 2012 is None.
+The default value when managing a computer running Windows Server??
+2012 is None.
 When managing a Group Policy Object (GPO), the default setting is NotConfigured.

 ```yaml